 The email address you use when signing up for Grammarly is where we’ll send important emails like password resets, so we encourage you to keep it up to date.

 You can change the email associated with your account at any time—here’s how to do that:

 - Sign in to Grammarly

 - Click Update next to Email

 - Enter your new email address and click Update once again.
 Your new email address cannot already be registered with a Grammarly account.
 If a Grammarly account associated with your new email address already exists, you will need to delete it first.

 - In some cases, we require completing the account verification procedure by entering a 6-digit code sent to your current email address.
 If you don’t have access to your email inbox, please check this article.

 - Click the confirmation link sent to your new email address to confirm the change.

-If you registered using Google, Facebook, or Apple, you won’t see the Update button in your account settings.
-If you need to change the email address on your Grammarly account, please submit a help desk request for further assistance.
+If you registered using Google, Facebook, or Apple, but would like to change the email on your Grammarly account, please follow these steps first.